-Italian apple cake recipe is a very delicious Italian dessert that anyone can make and perfect to make with fresh apples.
+This easy, rustic Italian apple cake recipe is a very delicious Italian dessert that anyone can make and perfect to make with fresh apples.
 If you are looking for an easy from scratch apple cake recipe, this apple cake is it because it is not fussy at all.
 A perfect cake to make for beginners or advanced bakers.

 Apple cakes that we are familiar with usually have lots of vanilla and cinnamon but this Italian apple cake recipe relies on the flavor from the butter, sugar and apples only.
 It may sound boring but it actually tastes amazing!

 For this apple cake recipe, I like to use golden delicious apples because they hold their shape well in baking but they are light and porous so they absorb the flavors around them well.